dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 *   Audit log

-These information can be viewed by opening the details for a particular field.
+This information can be viewed by opening the details for a particular field.

 1. Open the **Data Entry** app (beta).